 Use of a serial interface to the switch should only be needed if the factory assigned IP address for the switch has been somehow deleted, altered or corrupted.
 Otherwise, use of the web or telnet access procedure is recommended.
 To use a serial interface with the switch, connect a laptop, or PC to the switch's console port.
-Refer to Figure 1-7 for the location of the console port.
+Refer to Figure 1-10 for the location of the console port and use the steps that follow for access.

-Figure 1-7 SMC Switch Connectors Example
+Figure 1-10 SMC Switch Connectors Example